25 beautiful window treatment ideas to elevate any room

 Roman blinds, which fold up rather than roll, which aren’t too heavy work well in this breakfast area by interior designer Sophie Ashby at Studio Ashby, as they allow you to control how much light comes through.

-16. Try a warm shade in a cool room
+19. Try a warm shade in a cool room

 A pelmet, also known as a cornice board, is a box frame used to conceal the top of curtains, and is commonly found in classic-style interiors.

-Pelmets can be made by using foam core or plywood to create a structure which can either be painted a similar tone to your walls, or upholstered in fabric to match the curtains hung beneath.
+Pelmets can be made by using foam core or plywood to create a structure that can either be painted a similar tone to your walls, or upholstered in fabric to match the curtains hung beneath.

 Though largely a decorative feature giving prominence to windows, they – and other window valance ideas – are also designed to help conceal and also offer additional insulation around your windows, which is why they are so popular in older buildings such as this Kensington townhouse.